Mon to Fri:

 13 May

-Water heating accounts for 15% to 30% of your household energy use, second only to space heating and cooling.
+Water heating accounts for 15% to 30% of household energy use, second only to space heating and cooling.
 It’s one of those silent systems working in the background… until suddenly, it’s not.

 A cold shower on a winter morning or dishes piling up because your water heater’s packed in?
 That’s disruption you don’t want.